JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 ## Version 1.1
 ### May 31, 2022
-- Added a block palete.
+- Added a block selection list.
 - Added a third dithering algorithm
   - This algorithm was not supposed to be added, but I kept it in anyways.
 - Added a Version annotation and should be ignored.